Restaurants have the green light, but other businesses are still stuck in the red

 Wednesday, June 17, 2020

-AUGUSTA, GA.
-(WRDW/WAGT) -- Businesses like restaurants are opening in full swing after the pandemic came around.
-But some businesses have to push harder to make up for months of revenue loss.
+AUGUSTA, Ga.
+(WRDW/WAGT) -- With pandemic restrictions eased, some businesses are opening in full swing.
+But others have to push harder to make up for months of revenue loss.

-"I just don't want to ever extend ourselves over, create problems, and then we have to shut down again."
+"I just don't want to ever extend ourselves over, create problems, and then we have to shut down again," said Cassandra Brinson.

-Cassandra Brinson says she just can't risk exposing her workers or customers to the virus after so much time being away.
+She says she just can't risk exposing her workers or customers to the virus after so much time being away.

 But it’s a different story a few blocks down the street at Pineapple Ink Tavern, they say it felt so good to greet more customers at their doors, waiting to get inside.

-"Lunch was a lot busier than it normally is especially with it being a Wednesday,” Andre Naba, manager of Pineapple Ink Tavern, said.
+"Lunch was a lot busier than it normally is especially with it being a Wednesday,” said Andre Naba, manager of Pineapple Ink Tavern.
 “We had a full dining room for most of lunch."

 And even though they can already see a spike in sales, they're still limiting the number of chairs and tables they set up for dine-in.

-All businesses are trying to get their feet back off the ground as soon as possible.
+All businesses are trying to get their footing back as soon as possible.
 But it still isn’t as easy for things like conventions and live venues.
 They still must wait for the green light to reopen starting July 1.

 How are venues holding up?
 We spoke with the Columbia County Exhibition Center, and staff there say July 1 couldn't come soon enough.